• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Often, yes.
 If the infection is diagnosed quickly and treatment begins soon after symptoms appear, the implant can be saved.

-It should be a very simple process if there was no bone loss.
+It should be a straightforward process if there were no bone loss.
 The most common treatment is a mechanical cleaning.
 You will likely get antibiotics and might have to undergo surgery.

 Who treats dental implant infection?

-A periodontist may have to treat your infection, especially if it’s severe.
+A periodontist may have to treat your infection, especially if it is severe.
 Contacting your primary dentist, however, is always a good place to start.

 Can I get dental implant infection years after surgery?

 Yes.
 Peri-implantitis leads to late implant failure.
-This means it happens after the restoration such as a crown or retained denture are already in place.
+This means it happens after the restoration, such as a crown or retained denture, is already in place.
 Infections are usually caused by smoking or poor oral hygiene, and rarely happen immediately after surgery.

 What happens if you don’t treat infection?

-Infections in the mouth can grow rapidly.
+Infections in the mouth can proliferate.
 Peri-implantitis develops much faster than gum disease.
-It can lead to bone loss as well as failure of the implant.
-It is not uncommon for neighbouring teeth to suffer, too.
+It can lead to bone loss and implant failure.
+It is not uncommon for neighbouring teeth to suffer as well.

-What’s more, an abscess could form and transfer bacteria into your bloodstream.
-If that happens you are looking at a serious, life-threatening situation.
+What is more, an abscess could form and transfer bacteria into your bloodstream.
+If that happens, you are looking at a serious, life-threatening situation.

 How to prevent dental implant infection?

-The best method of preventing infection is to quit smoking and conduct excellent oral hygiene.
+The best way to prevent infection is to quit smoking and practice excellent oral hygiene.
 This means brushing after every meal and flossing at least once a day.
 Remember to visit the dentist for regular check-ups, too.
-The dentist will perform routine x-rays and implant maintenance during these visits to catch problems early on.
-Implants can’t get cavities, but this does not mean that they don’t require care.
+The dentist will perform routine X-rays and implant maintenance during these visits to detect problems early.
+Implants cannot get cavities, but that does not mean they do not require care.